Kayak Links

 The best way to access the Captain Cook Monument and the sea life of the marine sanctuary is by kayak.

-Snorkeling to Captain Cook
+Snorkeling at Captain Cook

 Read our Capt.
 Cook snorkel guide with maps and photos